PSY8082 : Research Skills for Psychological Research in Clinical Settings

 Assessment Rationale And Relationship

 Over the course of the completion of the assessments, online activities and workshop exercises, students will be required to develop, demonstrate and reflect upon the acquisition of a number of key foundational research skills.
-The summative assessments for the module will involve the application and demonstration of knowledge and skills related to each of the module topics, with each of the three assignments emphasizing the demonstration of specific learning outcomes.
-Written assessment 1 (Brief written assignment - Reporting Research) will involve submitting an assignment focused on the critical appraisal of how research methodology and analyses are reported within an example text.
-Written exercise 2 (Brief written assignment - Clinical Research Methods) will involve selecting a paper from a list of studies, which describes a research study conducted within a clinical psychology setting, and engaging in critical evaluation of the methodology employed.
+The summative assessments for the module will involve the application and demonstration of knowledge and skills related to each of the module topics, with each of the two assignments emphasising the demonstration of specific learning outcomes.
+Written assessment 1 (Critical appraisal of a research article) will involve submitting an assignment focused on the critical appraisal of research methodology and analyses within a selected article reporting research conducted within a clinical psychology setting.
 Students will also submit a brief Research Proposal in which they formulate the rationale for a research study with appropriate justification of aims, methods, sample size and analysis strategy.
 The assessments therefore provide a clear demonstration of whether students have achieved module learning outcomes in a synthesised manner.

 Reading Lists